 By Erik Harbison

 It is hard to ignore the rise of online courses.
-From the increasing popularity of Massive Open Online Courses (MOOC) to professional certificates offered at the university level, students and young professionals are embracing this popular way to learn.
+Students and young professionals are embracing this popular way to learn.

 You can now expand your knowledge base on any topic from the comfort of your home.
 One obvious benefit of this type of learning is that you’re able to prepare yourself for some level of personal or professional advancement, from preparing for that very first career role or promotion, to simply being a better communicator with colleagues or clients.

 The sense of gaining new information that can help you on your career journey often overshadows one of the other key values from this learning structure: building your network.

 Any online course is providing the inherent value of strengthening a network to three “interaction groups.”
 These interaction groups often take these opportunities for granted because there’s a primary focus on the academic outcomes of the course.
 Students want to pass.
 Instructors want to see a high percentage of passing grades.
 Universities want a successful execution and a positive experience for all involved.

 Academic success should be the primary focus for anyone involved in an online course.
 However, that focus can overshadow the compounded value of making a relevant connection with a student peer or instructor.
 These network connections can help open doors as both students and instructors continue their respective career journeys.

 Networking Opportunities Between Instructors and Students

 Sure, the instructors are the ones to share the experiences, examples and case studies.
 But beyond the content of the curriculum, the instructors have the opportunity to be a knowledgeable sounding board, extra set of eyes, or independent opinion for whatever the student/professional is dealing with at the time of the course.